uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: "A common thread, motif, subject, or idea that recurs in" the gameplay footage (Getty 2004; Lee et al., "VGMS 4.2," 2024)

 This element will typically be repeated.
-Select only significant themes in cases where five or more options in the controlled vocabulary apply.

 The controlled vocabulary for this element avoids duplicating terms used in the vocabularies for "Atmosphere" and "Experience."